nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-1.md

 {{! multiexcerpt name='nuxeo-server-updates-2023-1'}}
 # What's New in LTS 2023.1 / LTS 2023-HF01

+## Fix inconsistency with the dates used by the date-based ACEs

+Take into account the server timezone when updating ACEs.

+<i class=fa fa-long-arrow-right aria-hidden=true></i>&nbsp;More on JIRA ticket [NXP-32013](https://jira.nuxeo.com/browse/NXP-32013)

 ## Remove Elasticsearch Dependency Exclusions From Nuxeo Drive Server